cscottmills/polyculturekombucha/_includes/buy_bottom.md

 <h2 class="post--title" id="pickup">Pick-ups</h2>

 At the outset, pick-ups will take place every other week.
-We're currently in the process of locking down a location and time that will be convenient for our customers.
+We're currently in the process of picking a location and time that will be convenient for our customers.
 If you have any suggestions, we want to hear them!
 We'll have more details at the [uncapping party](/blog/uncapping).

 <!-- <h2 class="post--title" id="pickup">Our bottles</h2>